infotrex/bulk-upload-to-opensea/README.md

 Thank you.

 # Message for a MacOS user
 Currently this script only tested in Windows 7.
-You can try run into your MacOS and feedback to us.
-Thank you
+Not compatible for MacOS

+# Contact me
 If you have any questions or want to get in contact you can find me on twitter by searching @klvntss

 # Thanks